HL7/VhDir/pages/_includes/vhdir-organizationrole-intro.md

 *  Two or more organizations may form a partnership or joint venture
 *  An organization may be a member of another organization, but not owned by it (e.g. a hospital is a member the American Hospital Association, a hospital is a member of a health information exchange network)

-OrganizationRole is similar in form and function to practitionerRole.
+OrganizationRole is similar in structure to practitionerRole.
 Instead of references to practitioner and organization (as in practitionerRole), organizationRole includes references to a participatingOrg and an organization.
 The participating organization provides "services" to the primary organization (much like a practitioner provides services to an organization).
 Using the three examples above:
 *  The participating organization provides services to the primary organization
 *  The joint venture is considered the primary organization, and partners within the joint venture are considered participating organizations (requires two organizationRole resource instances)
 *  An association is the primary organization, and its members are participating organizations.